ThokalaYashwanth/Abacus_Claims_RAG_Chatbot/README.md

-# 🏥 Claims Intelligence Assistant
+# 🏥 Abacus Claims RAG Chatbot
 > **A smart AI-powered tool to search and analyze insurance claims data using natural language.**

 Ask questions like *"Show all denied claims"* or *"Why are claims being denied?"* and get instant answers with beautiful visualizations.